billy2204/esp32-ble-pc/README.md

 ### Hardware (ESP32) Setup

+**Description**
+When client connect to esp32 succesfully, the buzzer will play a tone 1 time When client disconnect to esp32, the buzzer will play a tone 2 time

 1. **Install Arduino IDE:**
     * Download and install the Arduino IDE from [https://www.arduino.cc/en/software](https://www.arduino.cc/en/software).
 2. **Add ESP32 Board Support:**